-Being a landlord is seen as an attractive career option, especially for those who want to earn money through multiple streams of income.
+Being a landlord is seen as an attractive career option, especially for those who want to earn money through multiple income streams.
 Unfortunately, not everyone makes it as a landlord.
-It takes a combination of skills to be a good landlord, including managing your finances properly, building reliable relationships with tenants, and knowing and respecting the rental laws that apply in your state.
+It takes a combination of skills to be a good landlord, including managing your finances properly, building loyal relationships with tenants, and knowing and respecting the rental laws that apply in your state.

 In this article, we will provide tips on how to be a good landlord and what considerations to keep in mind.